CheaterEater-RM/LOS-Check/README.md

 3. Drag-place Plan Wall / Plan Cover / Plan Opening markers to test layouts
 4. Select an observer to see its LOS overlay
 5. Use Combined LOS View to see coverage from all observers at once

-### Cover mechanics note
-Cover in RimWorld (vanilla and CE) only comes from objects in the 8 cells directly adjacent to the defender.
-A sandbag 2+ tiles away provides zero cover mechanically.
-This is intentional game design.

 ## Compatibility